barnhawthorn/TDfAM2/README.md

 # TDfAM2
-**Temporal Design for Additive Manufacturing**, a program to enable variation in nozzle temperature or print speed in user specified regions of the build.
+**Temporal Design for Additive Manufacturing**, a G-code post-processing program that enables variation in nozzle temperature or print speed in user specified regions of the build.
 Compatible with G-code sliced in Cura.

 This repository contains an in-silico proof in principle Matlab code to support Temporal Design for Additive Manufacturing (TDfAM).
-The development of the code has been published in The International Journal of Advanced Manufacturing Technology https://doi.org/... or in PDF format within this repository.
+The development of the code has been published in The International Journal of Advanced Manufacturing Technology which can be found at https://doi.org/10.1007/s00170-024-13532-9 or in PDF format within this repository.

 Matlab and the associated license is required to run the programme.
 The software is licensed through an MIT license.